 - Oregano: Oregano is also a powerful spice, but again, a little adds just the right touch of flavor.

 - Cinnamon Stick: Too much cinnamon will make this dish too sweet and taste like, well, cinnamon.
 Just a small piece adds a hint of cinnamon that goes beautifully with the spice of the chiles and the flavor of the pork.
+Do not use ground cinnamon as it'll impart a completely and overpowering flavor.

-- Bay Leaf: A bay leaf adds another layer of flavor to the sauce, with a slight sweetness and almost minty flavor that goes great with the oregano and cinnamon.
+- Dried Bay Leaf: A bay leaf adds another layer of flavor to the sauce, with a slight sweetness and almost minty flavor that goes great with the oregano and cinnamon.
 Again, too much and the flavor can overpower, so the key is to let all of these spices work together without any of them taking over.

 How to Make Chile Colorado Pork

-- For the chile colorado, you will need 4 cups of shredded pork.
-Follow my recipe for shredded pork, made in the Instant Pot or slow cooker.
+1. Prepare the Meat: Cook and shred meat.
+To speed up the prep time, cook the pork the night before or in the morning.
+For the chile colorado, you will need 4 cups of shredded pork.
+Follow my recipe for Mexican Shredded Pork, made in the Instant Pot or slow cooker.

-- If you have a high-powered blender you may not need to strain.
+4. Strain and Sauté the Sauce: Use a fine mesh sieve to strain the sauce.
+If you have a high-powered blender you may not need to strain.

-- Simmer over medium-low heat for 5-10 minutes until heated through to allow the flavors to come together.
+Simmer over medium-low heat for 5-10 minutes until heated through to allow the flavors to come together.

 How to Serve